-To request a transcript, visit www.smu.edu/registrar, click on "Transcript Requests" and follow the instructions.
-Requests will be processed through the National Student Clearing House.
-Telephone and e-mail requests are not accepted.
-Students or their specified third party can pick up their transcripts at the service counter in the Registrar's Office, 101 Blanton Building.
-(See www.smu.edu/registrar and "Transcript Requests" for more information.)
+Clearinghouse.
+Telephone and email requests are not accepted.
+Students or their specified third party can pick up their transcripts at the University Registrar's Office, 101 Blanton Building.
 No incomplete or partial transcripts, including only certain courses or grades, are issued.
 Transcripts cannot be released unless the student has satisfied all financial and other obligations to the University.
 Transcripts may be delayed pending a change of grade, degree awarded or term grades.